MatthewMarmalade/thataway-support/docs/index.md

 # Thataway Support

 ## Introduction
 Thataway is a navigation tool inspired by videogame minimaps that focuses on telling you the direction your destination is in.
-You can keep track of multiple locations such as home base, faraway friends, and parked cars.
-Thataway is ideal for wandering journeys where all you need to do is head in the right direction.
+It keeps track of multiple locations such as home base, faraway friends, and parked cars.
+Ideal for wandering journeys where all you need to know is if you're headed the right way.

 Features:
 - Compass-style main screen showing local area, heading, longitude, latitude, and the direction to all active waypoints